AathifMahir/Fairy/src/README.md

 )
 ```

-#### Auto-Tracking with `Bind.observer`
+#### Auto-Binding with `Bind.viewModel`

-For multiple properties or rapid prototyping, use `Bind.observer` which automatically tracks accessed properties:
+For multiple properties, use `Bind.viewModel` which automatically tracks accessed properties and bind them:

 ```dart
 class UserViewModel extends ObservableObject {